Vertexvis/vertex-web-sdk/packages/viewer/README.template.md

 defineCustomElements(window).then(() => main());
 ```

-If you plan on targeting IE <= 11 or Edge <= 18, you'll need to supply polyfills
+If you plan on targeting IE <= 11 or Edge <= 18, you'll also need to supply
-for the API's used by Web Components (Custom Elements, Shadow DOM, CSS
+polyfills for the Web Components APIs (Custom Elements, Shadow DOM, CSS
 Variables, etc).
 To include the polyfills, import `applyPolyfills` from the
 loader.